dogweather/forkful/content/en/c/testing-and-debugging/using-an-interactive-shell-repl.md

   \ programmers to type in expressions or code and immediately see results,\u2026"
 lastmod: '2024-03-13T22:45:00.513015-06:00'
 model: gpt-4-0125-preview
-summary: "An interactive shell, also known as a Read-Eval-Print Loop (REPL), allows\
-  \ programmers to type in expressions or code and immediately see results,\u2026"
+summary: An interactive shell, also known as a Read-Eval-Print Loop (REPL), allows programmers to type in expressions or code and immediately see results, enhancing learning and debugging processes.
 title: Using an interactive shell (REPL)
 weight: 34
 ---